 The differences between Medicare Supplements vs HMO vs PPO are easy to understand.
-However, more complex is the difference between PPO and Medigap.
+But, more complex is the difference between PPO and Medigap.

-HMO and PPO both have a network that gives you lower costs when you comply with their conditions.
-Imagine a plan that gives you total doctor freedom and consistent coverage; well, that is the supplemental option.
+HMO and PPO both have a network with lower costs when you follow the rules.
+Imagine a plan that gives you total doctor freedom and consistent coverage; well, that is the Medigap option.

 The only way to choose is by studying the ins and outs of these options.
 Lucky for you, we have all the details below!